softkave/softkave-server/README.md

 ### Run Application

+Open your command line, navigate to the project's root folder, and

 - Run `npm install`
-- Run `npm local-start` for local development
+- Run `npm local-start` for local development OR
 - Run through vscode debugger for debugging, it is pre-configured